jaakkytt/aws-bootcamp/README.md

 ### Ubuntu

-1. Make sure that the `docker` service is running.
+1. For Linux users no horsing around with VMs required.
+Just make sure that the `docker` service is running.

     $ sudo service docker start